The bony pelvis is held together with the support of the 3 vertebropelvic ligaments.

-In female patients, weakness of pelvic ligaments due to stretching and tearing during pregnancy may lead to pelvic organs prolapse.
+In female patients, weakness of pelvic ligaments due to stretching and tearing during pregnancy may lead to pelvic organ prolapse.
 Prolonged labor may further lead to injury to the pelvic floor.
 Consequently, female patients may develop cystocele, urethrocele, cystourethrocele, enterocele, rectocele, and prolapse of the uterus into the vagina.
 In asymptomatic patients, conservative management is recommended.
 Conservative management includes vaginal pessaries and Kegel’s exercises.
 In symptomatic patients, if conservative management fails, surgery is performed for correction of defects and the relief of these symptoms.
 Sacrospinous ligament fixation may be used to anchor the vaginal vault, to aid in preventing vaginal vault prolapse.

 |||Gatt A,Zito PM, Anatomy, Skin, Fascias 2018 Jan; [PubMed PMID: 30252294]|